 Optional Seasonings: Choose your favorites

 - 1/8 teaspoon Crushed red pepper (red pepper flakes)

 - 1/4 teaspoon Favorite dried herb or herb blend ie: Bouguet Garni or Herbes de Provence

 - 1/8 teaspoon Pico Fruta (a spice blend with sugar, ancho chili pepper, cayenne, lemon peel, salt, cilantro)

 - Place oven rack to middle position, and heat oven to 375°F.

 - In a small bowl, whisk olive oil with minced garlic for 30 seconds.

 - Pour the olive oil/garlic mixture through a fine mesh strainer set over a large bowl.
 Press the garlic with a rubber spatula or the back of a wooden spoon to extract as much garlic oil as possible.
 Reserve the garlic for another use.

-Add salt, black pepper and your favorite herbs/seasonings and the bread cubes to the garlic oil and toss until cubes are evenly coated in the oil/butter mixture.
+Add the salts, black pepper, your favorite herbs/seasonings to the butter/oil mixture and add the bread cubes.
+Toss until cubes are evenly coated in the oil/butter mixture.